hirepage/web/README.md

 # Hirepage Frontend

-Designed to give a short, professional landing page and contact form builder for freelancers and consultants.
+A professional landing page and contact form builder for freelancers and consultants

 View it live at https://hire.page